SougataMukherjee/interview-kit/theory/reactjs-nextjs.md

  ```js
  onClick={() => handleClick(id)}
  ```
 **Q46.
-Profiling & React Fiber**

-React Fiber: Internal architecture that breaks UI work into small units so rendering can be paused, resumed, or aborted.
+Profiling**

 Profiling: Measure which components re-render, how long rendering took, and optimize.

 **Q47.Render Phase vs Commit Phase in React**

-The Render Phase is when React evaluates components, compares the virtual DOM with the previous one, and decides what needs to change.
-It can run multiple times, is pure and without side effects, and must remain fast because React may interrupt or re-run it.
-The output of the render phase is a list of changes (diff) that should be applied to the UI.
+The Render Phase is when React evaluates components, compares the virtual DOM with the previous one, and decides what needs to change in the UI.
+It can run multiple times.

 The Commit Phase is when React applies those changes to the actual DOM.
 This phase updates the UI in the browser, runs layout effects and useEffect, and finalizes the update.
-It is guaranteed to run once for each completed render and cannot be interrupted.

 **Q48. variation of inline style in jsx**